crGowen/SimpleTemplates/CPP/DLL/README.md

 Static is not fit for distribution and is put into the .exe at compile-time.
 (Also not technically DLL so it shouldn't be in this folder, but whatever).

 Implicit dynamic is very similar to static, but isn't inserted in at compile time - instead at load-time.
-It is very slightly harder to use but is better for large projects since fixing a bug in the library simply requires redistributing .dll and .lib files, whereas static requires redistributing the .exe.
+It is very slightly harder to use but is better for large projects since fixing a bug in a program using the library simply requires only redistributing the .dll file, whereas static requires redistributing the .exe.

 Explicit dynamic is the next step up and is inserted at run-time.
 This is best one resource-wise because you can load and unload what is needed whereever you want them.
 It also allows you to load .dll's that you might not know the name until run-time (i.e. their names are stored in data files or specified by the user).